nmacedo/MSV/CaseStudies/Alloy4Fun/README.md

 ### Development history

 * This case study was initially presented in the SETTA'19 paper *[Simplifying the analysis of software design variants with a colorful Alloy](http://nmacedo.github.io/pubs.html#setta19)*.
-* The Colorful Alloy model encoding the family of Alloy4Fun design options were developed for that same paper.
+* The Colorful and plain Alloy SPL versions of the model were developed for that same paper.
+* The single variant Alloy version was developed for the SCP paper *[Experiences on teaching Alloy with an automated assessment platform](http://nmacedo.github.io/pubs.html#scp21)*.
+* Plain Alloy models have been tested for support under *Alloy Analyzer 5.1.0*.
-* Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.
+* Colorful Alloy models have been developed and analyzed under first release of *Colorful Alloy Analyzer (March 2019)*.
 ---

 * Language: [[Alloy](https://github.com/nmacedo/MSV/wiki/By-Language#alloy)] [[Colorful Alloy](https://github.com/nmacedo/MSV/wiki/By-Language#colorful-alloy)]